neozt/leetcode-daily/README.md

 - The site is deployed to AWS Lambda using Serverless Framework.
 - Run `serverless deploy` to deploy latest changes.

-## Potential Improvements
-a.
-Cache LeetCode API calls to improve performance.
-b.
-Save and retrieve Daily Questions data to and from Valkey/Redis to minimize API calls.

 ## Acknowledgements

 Code for calling LeetCode's GrapQL API taken from [alfa-leetcode-api project](https://github.com/alfaarghya/alfa-leetcode-api).